milchinskiy/ward/docs/api_user_guide.md

 end, 41)
 ```

-**Lifetime and cancellation semantics**
+#### Lifetime and cancellation semantics

-Tasks are **structured by default**: if the `Task` handle becomes unreachable and is garbage-collected (or dropped by losing scope), the underlying task may be aborted.
+Tasks are **structured by default**: if the `Task` handle becomes unreachable
+and is garbage-collected (or dropped by losing scope), the underlying task may
+be aborted.

-If you intentionally want a “fire-and-forget” task, call `t:detach()` to prevent abort-on-drop.
+If you intentionally want a "fire-and-forget" task, call `t:detach()` to prevent
+abort-on-drop.
 Prefer structured tasks unless you have a clear reason to detach.

 #### `Task:wait() -> ...`